Why Intellectual Curiosity Matters

-Wisdom from a proven leader
+Wisdom from a Proven Leader

 Sir George Buckley, known internationally for leadership in business and academics, generously provided comments on both our books.
 He currently serves as chancellor at the University of Huddersfield, where he earned his first degree in engineering.
 On his return in 2020, he shared some of his views on leadership.
 Here’s our favorite part.